-Brenda became the One Stop and Business Services Officer for CareerSource Citrus Levy Marion in 2010, bringing with her more than 25 years of experience in workforce development.
+Brenda became the Career Center and Business Services Officer for CareerSource Citrus Levy Marion in 2010, bringing with her more than 25 years of experience in workforce development.
 Prior to coming to Ocala, Brenda served as a senior vice president in workforce development in the Central Florida region.

-She has extensive operational experience from working with a private company as a Project Director to implementing and delivering one-stop operations in a large, multi-county project.
-Brenda currently oversees the operations of the One-Stops in Citrus, Levy and Marion counties.
+She has extensive operational experience from working with a private company as a Project Director to implementing and delivering career center operations in a large, multi-county project.
+Brenda currently oversees the operations of the career centers in Citrus, Levy and Marion counties.
 She also works closely with each of the economic development agencies in the three counties to coordinate CareerSource Citrus Levy Marion services that support economic development opportunities.

 Brenda’s prior experience includes working for the state as a program administrator, program manager and as an operations manager.